March 19, 2018 9 Ways to Leverage the Data You Collect From Your Fans

-People are on social media to be social (duh!), and most people don’t want to be sold.
-However, most people are more than willing to provide their email address for a chance to win something.
+People are on social media to be social (duh!), and most people don’t want to be overtly marketed to.
+However, most people are also more than willing to provide their email address for a chance to win something.

-It’s best to do a little research before diving into your marketing campaign.
-What marketers are sending, versus what consumers are consuming is a little off.
+It’s best to do a little research before building and launching any marketing campaign.
+That’s because what marketers are sending, versus what consumers are … consuming, is a little off.
 For example, according to Business2Community these are the top three uses of emails:

 However, these are the most effective emails:

 The takeaway — don’t rush the sale on social or via email.
-Use your promotion or contest to collect an email address (and maybe even some additional information, like a birth date) and craft a strategic email marketing campaign that will keep you in communication with your fans even when you’re not on social media.
+Use your promotion or contest to collect an email address, and maybe even some additional information, like a birthday or a zip code — whatever is the most valuable to you.
+From there, craft a strategic email marketing campaign that’ll keep you in communication with your fans even when you’re not on social media.

 #2: Keep the Conversation Going

-One of the best examples we’ve seen of a company that kept the conversation going through the data they collected from a promotion was when loan servicer, Great Lakes, used a Facebook giveaway to help their customers learn more about student loan borrowing.
+One of the best examples we’ve seen of a company that kept the conversation going through the data they collected is Great Lakes, an educational loan servicing company.
+Great Lakes used a Facebook giveaway to help their customers learn more about student loan borrowing.

-Great Lakes promotion featured a quiz with five questions relating to student loans.
-Fans were not required to take the quiz in order to enter the promotion, but the educational questions combined with the fact that everyone loves a quiz, attracted their entrants to participate.
-While Great Lakes grand prize was a $6,000 payment towards a student loan, they closely monitored their quiz answers and used that to craft their social media and email marketing messages to their followers.
-They were even able to provide resources to help address the questions they were seeing from their followers.
+The Great Lakes promotion featured a quiz with five questions relating to student loans.
+Fans were not required to take the quiz in order to enter the promotion, but the educational questions, combined with the fact that everyone loves a quiz, attracted their clients to participate.
+While Great Lakes’ grand prize was a $6,000 payment towards a student loan, the company closely monitored quiz answers and used the information to craft social media and email marketing messages to send to their clients.
+They were even able to provide resources to help address the questions they were seeing during the time the quiz ran.

-Hundreds of fans Liked, Commented and Shared the sweepstakes and were exposed to the additional resources and tips that Great Lakes was posting on their Timeline.
-Compared to a year before, the percentage of fans that had a direct conversation with Great Lakes on Facebook tripled.
+Hundreds of fans Liked, Commented and Shared the sweepstakes and were exposed to the additional resources and tips Great Lakes was posting on their Timeline.
+Compared to a year before, the percentage of fans who had a direct conversation with Great Lakes on Facebook tripled.

 Sometimes the most powerful data you can collect is knowledge.
 Getting creative with your promotions and contests can lead to invaluable conversations with your audience.